hyosung11/Launch-School/Courses/journal.md

 9:29 Working on the latest version of my study guide and referencing Andy Pratt's notes.
 I wonder what Elaine's study guide for JS129 looks like?

 09:41 I spent more time than warranted on fixing my inheritance table.

+11:17 In a study session with Michael.

+12:20 End of study session with Michael where we worked on some problems.
+Good stuff.
+The information is becoming clearer in my head.